 Step 2: Share Your Ideas

-Ten finalists will be selected by early April and invited to present their ideas to a panel of judges at Seton Hall University on Friday April 21, 2017 with a reception to follow.
+Ten finalists will be selected by late March and invited to present their ideas to a panel of judges at Seton Hall University with a reception to follow.
 Finalists who cannot come to campus can participate via Skype.

 Step 3: Win Prizes and Recognition!